 Used for their small size and high speed, they can perform acrobatic stunts and sudden changes in trajectory and speed, making them the perfect choice for recording video footage of racing cars, motorbikes, bicycles or any vehicle in general.

-If you’re not very familiar with the world of FPV drones, with its many accessories and parts; you’re looking for a FPV drone assembled and ready to fly, DJI has come out with two pearls that are a real treat, the DJI FPV which comes with a “joystick controller” or the jewel in DJI’s FPV crown, the DJI Avata.
+If you are not very familiar with the world of FPV drones, with their many accessories and parts; you are looking for an FPV drone assembled and ready to fly, I tell you that DJI has released two pearls that are a real blast, the DJI FPV that comes with a “joystick controller” or the crown jewel of the DJI FPV, the DJI Avata.

 This drone is the most similar to the FPV racing drone as it has 4 protected propellers, is flatter and its dimensions are much smaller than the DJI FPV.